Get Paid Annually.

 NCX’s predictive algorithms determine the “business as usual” amount of harvesting on any tract of land, considering several variables like standing inventory, proximity to markets and transportation networks, prevailing market prices, and harvesting history on the tract.
 This business-as-usual harvesting estimate is shared with the landowner before they submit their bid.

-- I’m definitely interested.
-What do I do next?
+I’m definitely interested.
+What do I do next to sell carbon credits?

 Create your free landowner account to get started!